 - ½ cup dry white wine

-- 3 tbsp kosher salt not table salt
+- 3 tablespoon kosher salt not table salt

 - 2 lemons Juice of two lemons